ridhirebuts/ridhirebuts.github.io/_posts/2021-01-31-How-Diverse-are-India's-Major-Political-Parties.md

 title: How Diverse are India's Major Political Parties
 ---

+Some insight into how diverse India's major political parties look like on paper.

 |  | Women| Muslims| Dynasts (from political families)  |  Graduate degree and higher |  Percentage with declared criminal cases |  **Crorepati** |
 |---|---|---|---|---|---|---|